SOTIF-AVLab/SinD/README.md

 </div>

 ##  Access
 You can get the project and a sample record by executing `git clone https://github.com/SOTIF-AVLab/SinD.git`.
-To access the full dataset visit our [Official-website](http://www.scstsv.tech/home)
+To access the full dataset， please contact us by e-mail: hong_wang@tsinghua.edu.cn

 ## Description of Format